 Since 2004, there has hardly been a day that landscape photography has not consumed my thoughts and driven my life.
-I have been lucky enough to have had four exhibitions at the G2 Gallery in Venice Beach, be a featured artist at the Lava Light Galleries on the Big Island of Hawaii, be published in numerous magazines including Outdoor Photographer, and featured on many international websites such as Yahoo, The Daily Mail, etc, as well as having my work displayed in the Smithsonian Museum.
+I have been lucky enough to have had four exhibitions at the G2 Gallery in Venice Beach, be a featured artist at the Lava Light Galleries on the Big Island of Hawaii, be published in numerous magazines including Outdoor Photographer, and featured on many international websites such as Yahoo, The Daily Mail, etc, as well as having my work displayed on 3 separate occasion in the Smithsonian Museum in Washington D.C.
 My adventures have led me to photograph wondrous scenes like the paradise of the Hawaiian Islands and the lava pouring into the ocean, the dancing Northern Lights above the Alaskan sky, and 200+ mile backpack along the John Muir Trail.

 With the support of my amazing wife and an undying motivation to capture and conserve the Range of Light and its' most epic moments, I will continue to bring a new and unique interpretation of the Eastern Sierra, and all landscapes, in the hope of inspiring others to conserve and protect these areas for future generations to come.